 This early system includes a barebones square wave signal generator, frequency divider, shift register, and multiplexer.
 It uses banana jacks as patch points.
 The interface module uses a Teensy that has been programmed to output MIDI note information whenever an input signal is detected.
 The potentiometers are used as general CC controllers.

 The prototype Destiny Clock was used to experiment with generating visual output.
-Image output is composed of a series of rectangular color strips.
+The resulting image is composed of a series of rectangular color strips.
 The height, color, and position of each strip are determined by the current states of twelve binary operators.
-The frequency division module is utilized extensively to create visually harmonic patterns.
+The frequency division module is utilized extensively to create repeating harmonic patterns.